 No. Bankruptcy law provides debtors with exemptions that allow debtors to keep certain property.
 The exemptions allowed are listed by asset type and may be limited to a certain asset value.
 A debtor may be allowed to keep exempt property or the value of that property.
-Debtors considering bankruptcy will need to carefully analyze what exemptions they qualify for and can utilize to protect and keep their property.
+Debtors considering bankruptcy will need to carefully analyze what exemptions they qualify for and can utilize to protect and keep property.

 Which bankruptcy chapter is right for me?

 Chapter 7 and Chapter 13 are the most utilized bankruptcy code provisions.
 Chapter 7 provides a "fresh start" but requires a liquidation of non-exempt assets and may not protect a debtor's home or car.
 Chapter 13 requires a plan that includes payments to certain priority creditors during a three or five year period.
 Chapter 7 is does not require a plan, but may not protect a home or car from foreclosure.
-Depending on the client's goals and personal situtation, a careful analysis is required to determine eligibility and which bankruptcy chapter to file under.
+Depending on the client's goals and personal situation, a careful analysis is required to determine eligibility and which bankruptcy chapter to file under.

 I'm retired and on a fixed income - can I benefit?

 Yes.
-Bankruptcy provides exemptions for certain retirement account types that creditors cannot seize.
+Bankruptcy provides exemptions for certain retirement accounts that creditors cannot seize.
 If you complete a bankruptcy filing, a discharge of debts would allow you to use your retirement income for necessary living expenses.
 Future income may not be subject to creditor demands, so you can live without fear that creditors will take your retirement.

 Contact Michigan Bankruptcy Attorney Andrew Steiger